How Your Chimney Really Works (or sometimes doesn't)

-Here are some simple scientific fundamentals to explain how and why a chimney works - or maybe why it doesn't.
+Here are some simple scientific fundamentals to explain how and why a chimney works.
 This page should make it easier to understand how a CSIA Certified Chimney Sweep® can diagnose smoking or odor problems with your chimney.

 Your House as a System